ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/image.md

 	.catch( ... );
 ```

-See the result below.
-You can change the styles of images through the image's contextual toolbar.
+See the result in the WYSIWYG editor below.
+You can change the style of an image through the image's contextual toolbar.

 {@snippet features/image-style}

 <info-box hint>
 	Try to understand what use cases the system needs to support and define semantic options accordingly.
 Defining useful and clear styles is one of the steps towards a good user experience and clear, portable output.
 For example, the "side image" style can be displayed as a floated image on wide screens and as a normal image on low resolution screens (e.g. mobile browsers).
 </info-box>

 <info-box warning>